globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ## Growing a Stem ##

-No matter which UI framework you use, all UIs are built up from a tree of components.
-Swing is no different, which is why the Swing-Tree library allows you to build Swing UIs in a declarative fashion, just like you would declare your UI structure in HTML or in other XML-based UI frameworks.
+No matter which UI framework you use, **all UIs essentially consist of a tree structure made up of components**. <br>
+Swing is no different, which is why the SwingTree library allows you to **build Swing UIs in a declarative fashion**, just like you would declare your UI structure in HTML or in other XML-based UI frameworks.

-So you build your UI by describing it using method chaining and nesting based composition and then let Swing-Tree convert this component tree into a Swing UI on the fly.
+This is done by describing your UI using regular code designed around **method chaining** and **nesting based composition** which then gets converted into a Swing component tree and ultimately Swing UI on the fly.

 Here a little example UI that demonstrates this: